csperera/realtyvest-ai/README.md

 ## 🎯 Mission

 Build the most transparent, accurate property valuation system for DFW residential real estate (1-4 units).
 Every month, we publish valuations for *every* active/pending listing in the metro, then prove our accuracy by calculating MedAE on all closed sales 30-90 days later.
+Ultimately accurate valuation will be the basis for our AI-powered realty intelligence system.

 **No cherry-picking.
 No excuses.
 Full transparency forever.**